• Skip to main content

 When it comes to preserving your veggies, you have many options.
 But if you want to store them on the counter, some simple tricks will help keep them fresh.

-Use a shallow wooden bowl with a lid if you have space in your kitchen.
-You can also store them in a paper bag —just make sure they're not plastic.
-Or put them in plastic bags; just make sure they're not too small and don't seal tightly around the vegetables.
-You can also keep them in glass containers but leave enough room for air circulation, so mold doesn't grow inside the container.
+Use a shallow wooden bowl with a lid if you have space in your kitchen, and keep it away from direct sunlight.
+You can also store them in a paper bag —ensure they're not plastic.
+Or put them in plastic bags; make sure they're not too small and don't seal tightly around the vegetables.
+You can keep them in glass containers but leave enough room for air circulation so mold doesn't grow inside.

 Refrigeration

-Don't store with apples or onions, as they produce gases that can cause your vegetables to rot quickly.
+Don't store with apples or onions; they produce gases that can cause your vegetables to rot quickly.
+Cold Storage is great for spinach and leafy greens, kale, broccoli and and many other cold-weather produce.

 Freezer